sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2/sprints.md

   * Make a table of heights of higher Heegner points.
 (Search to find any of height 0!)
   * Make a table of heights of derived Kolyvagin points.

 People: ''Robert Bradshaw'', William Stein, Jen Balakrishnan

 == Compute a Heegner point on the Jacobian of a genus 2 curve ==

 People: Noam Elkies, virtually via his [[http://groups.google.com/group/sageday18/browse_thread/thread/6904bf31c59bb444|comments in this thread]].

 == Visibility of Kolyvagin Classes ==

 On the one hand, one of Kolyvagin's suite of conjectures is that the classes he constructs out of Heegner points ought to generate the entirety of Sha(E/K).
 On the other hand each element of Sha(E/K) is "visible" in some other abelian variety, in the sense of Mazur (see for instance http://www.williamstein.org/home/was/www/home/wstein/www/papers/visibility_of_sha/).
 I wonder if the Kolyvagin classes d(n) contributing to Sha become visible in abelian varieties in some *systematic* way;  ie, in a modular Jacobian of possibly higher level.
 There are already some examples out there of computation with visibility and computation with Kolyvagin classes, so maybe we can gather some data.

- People: ''Jared Weinstein'', Mirela Ciperiani, William Stein, Dimitar Jetchev, Ken Ribet
+People: ''Jared Weinstein'', Mirela Ciperiani, William Stein, Dimitar Jetchev, Ken Ribet, Barry Mazur

+== Find an algorithm to decide if y_{p^n} is divisible by (g-1) and run it for a curve of rank >= 2 ==

+Consider the Heegner $y_{p^n}$ over the anticyclotomic tower for a rank >= 2 curve, Sha trivial, etc.

+People: Mirela Ciperiani, William Stein, Barry Mazur, Jay Pottharst

+== Compute Frobenius eigenvalues for a bunch of curves to illustrate Katz-Sarnak ==

+ * curves that vary in various ways, e.g., coverings of one curve...

+ * might use David Harvey's super fast Kedlaya zeta function implementation in Sage (his C++ code)

+ * could lead to questions of an "anabelian sort"... e.g., take elliptic curve over finite field, take n-torsion points, extract roots, get coverings, etc.  Compute Frobenius eigenvalues of all these covers.

+People: Barry Mazur, Kiran Kedlaya, Thomas Barnet-Lamb, David Harvey, Mirela Ciperiani, Sal Baig (lots of possibly relevant data over function fields)

 == Sage Tutorials ==

-We would like to have a sequence of carefully prepared Sage tutorials on the following topics:
+We would like to have a sequence of informal Sage tutorials on the following topics:

-   * Introduction to Python (Kiran Kedlaya, 10am on Wednesday)
+   * Introduction to Python/Sage (Kiran Kedlaya, 10am on Wednesday)
+   * Linear algebra modulo p (Robert Bradshaw, 11am on Wednesday)
-   * Tate's algorithm over number fields (David Roe, 10am on Thursday?)
+   * Tate's algorithm over number fields (David Roe, 10am on Thursday)
    * 2-descent in Sage (Robert Miller, 11am on Thursday)
-   * Computing images of Galois representations (Drew Sutherland, William Stein, 11am on Friday)
+   * Computing images of Galois representations (Drew Sutherland and William Stein, 11am on Friday)
-   * Linear algebra modulo p (Robert Bradshaw, 11am on Wednesday)